Frequently Asked Questions (FAQs) about the 1950 Census

 Is there a name index to the 1950 Census?

-- Yes, researchers will be able to search the 1950 census by name.
-Please note that the name index will not be 100% accurate because it is based on optical character recognition (OCR) and artificial intelligence/machine learning.
-The website will feature a transcription tool to enable users to submit name updates, which will improve the accuracy of the name index and make the records more accessible for everyone.
+- Yes, you can search the 1950 census by name.
+Please note that the name index is not 100% accurate because it is based on optical character recognition (OCR) and artificial intelligence/machine learning.
+The website transcription tool enables users to submit name updates, which improves the accuracy of the name index and makes the records more accessible for everyone.

 If my name search doesn’t yield results, how can I locate people in the 1950 Census?

 You can also locate person names by identifying the enumeration district in which they lived in 1950 and then browsing the census population schedules for that enumeration district.
 Digital copies of the enumeration district maps are available here as well as in the National Archives Catalog.

 How can I locate someone in the 1950 Census if I don't know where he or she lived?

 - City directories, telephone directories, and other sources from circa 1950 may provide addresses from around 1950.
 For suggestions and more information, see "Getting Ready for the 1950 Census " by Steve Morse and Joel Weintraub.